 About the Center for Business & Technology:

-The new $32.2 million, 57,800 gross square feet Center for Business & Technology will serve as home for Mesa’s business, computer, and fashion design programs.
+The new $32.2 million, 57,800 gross square feet Center for Business & Technology will serve as a home for Mesa’s business, computer, and fashion design programs.
 The facility will include technology-rich classrooms, a case study-type classroom, computer laboratory classrooms, a fashion design laboratory, and faculty and staff space.
 The entry to the building will include a large video display wall.
 The project will also include hardscape and landscape improvements.

 In keeping with the district’s Green Building Policy for all Propositions S and N-funded projects, the Center for Business & Technology is expected to be awarded a Leadership in Energy and Environmental Design (LEED) Silver certification for green building and design – one of 42 LEED certifications across the District.
 It includes a number of sustainable features:

-- The building will have an active/hybrid passive ventilation on the second floor classrooms and faculty offices.
+- The building will have active/hybrid passive ventilation on the second-floor classrooms and faculty offices.
 The ventilation system uses a series of efficient rooftop air handling units with individual Variable Air Volume (VAV) systems in each room; each room has an operable opening of at least 5% of the floor area.
 Once a window is opened, the system is signaled to turn off heating/cooling and actively assist with pulling air through the space with the VAVs.